 AdventHealth Central Florida Division South Region's priority for 2020-2022 is "Increasing Access for Vulnerable Populations."
 This will be done through the targeted areas of care coordination, mental and behavioral health, community development and food security.

 The Community Health team is looking for innovative approaches to address the health needs of the communities we serve.
 This work is guided by the CHNA and addressed through CHPs at every campus.
 A few of our initiatives are listed below.

-- Community Impact Grants funded by the Collaborative Community Council
+- Community Health Investment Grants funded by the Collaborative Community Council

 - Collaboration on Community Health Plans

 The Community Advocacy team has also developed a Community Asset Inventory where community resources are listed to provide a better understanding of existing efforts.
 If you would like your organization to be listed on the Community Asset Inventory or have questions, please contact the Community Health team at [email protected].